 What better way to ring in the 2013 New Year than to reflect on what we are thankful for and resolve to improve.
-For our state network project, the National Partnership is thankful to have a dynamic, passionate and talented group of state advocacy organizers in our seven network states (CA, FL, MS, NC, NJ, OH and TN) and robust funding from the Robert Wood Johnson Foundation.
+For our state network project, the Safe Routes Partnership is thankful to have a dynamic, passionate and talented group of state advocacy organizers in our seven network states (CA, FL, MS, NC, NJ, OH and TN) and robust funding from the Robert Wood Johnson Foundation.
 And as the state network team embarks on a second year together, our resolution for 2013 is to build on the momentum created in 2012 and reach farther to engage more active and diverse partners.

 If you are looking to get more involved or to stay informed, please consider the following: